Hi friends! This is Carlie from Today’s Frugal Mom™ and I am going to be sharing with you 5 things people who are debt-free don’t do.

 Don’t waste the opportunity to make money

 As anyone who is either already debt-free or striving to become debt-free already knows – becoming debt-free is not something that just happens by chance.
-You have to make a plan and work that plan until your goal is accomplished.
+You have to learn how to get rid of debt, make a plan and work that plan until your goal is accomplished.
 Don’t stop.

 In our 5-year quest to become debt free (from 2000-2005) we found ourselves learning about many different types of ways to make money.
 From investing to selling on eBay, we have tried many ways to continually gain new streams of revenue.

 And over the years, one thing is for certain – we definitely enjoy making extra money so we can give away more money to those who need it.
 I know not everyone shares our belief system about giving, but it really is an important part of making more money.

 As a Christian, we can agree that there is truth in this statement: You reap what you sow.
 Sow generously (with your time, finances, etc.) and watch the blessing of God unfold in your life!
 And the beautiful thing about giving generously is that it actually becomes more of a blessing to give than receive – and it’s a wonderful habit to demonstrate to your children as well.

 While I know that not everyone is the same, I can testify that as we have continued to stand strong and not do the 5 things listed above – it has helped us to remain debt-free.
 I hope that some of these points help you along your journey to remain debt-free!

 What are your best tips for continuing to live the debt-free lifestyle?
 Or if you aren’t debt-free just yet, what are your best tips for those on the journey to becoming debt-free?